braxtonj/wix_logdna_adapter/README.md

      * IE `https://myserver.com/log`
      * Once done, you should begin seeing all your WIX logs streaming into your LogDNA account.

+### Next Steps
+Chances are all your logs are not the same.
+While LogDNA handles many logging formats, no system is a panacea.
+Consider checking out LogDNA's [custom parsing](https://docs.logdna.com/docs/custom-parsing) before resorting to modifying this repo for special cases or refactoring your app's logs.

 ## Support
 Note this is repo is not officially support by LogDNA.
 Code is provided as-is.